JJ/hoborg/text/text.md

 wireless, which was broadcasting a speech by one of the high-ups in our Republic.
 I tried to listen intently, but couldn't.
 He didn't seem angry, so he was probably cheering up the workers and farmers of our land.
 I probably had heard it anyways.
+I had made a beeline from the circus arch, which I didn't know yet was called an arch, to the office.
+The less people that could intercept you and ask questions about your business, the better.
+Circus people aren't known for cheerful treatments of strangers.

+I saw Boris go to its office at one of the ends of the carriage.
 I knew it would check out.
-The official at the People's Party in Pascagoula had been paid dearly to request an assignment of one Fulgencio Ribera, 24, to the Number One Glorious People's Circus, Menagerie, and Moral Exhibition Featuring Karl the Elephant and the Mysterious Mechanical Man.
-Took less for him to take the bribe than to write the name of the place where I wanted to be transferred.
-A second bribe would be needed for the archivist, but that was all.
+The official at the People's Party in Pascagoula had been paid dearly to request an assignment of one Fulgencio Ribera, 24, to the Number One Glorious People's Circus, Menagerie, and Moral Popular Exhibition Featuring Karl the Elephant and the Mysterious Mechanical Man.
+Took less for him to take the bribe than to write the name of the job where I wanted to be transferred.
+Took him a bit more to endow the paper with all kinds of stamps and copies and a huge paper trail all the way to Tampa.
+A second bribe
+would be needed for the archivist, but that was all.
 Yes, capitalista ways in the people's republic and all that.
 I didn't like it, but I like even less the umpirialist ways of the United-not-for-long